From Koror to Huntsville: What Ayana Rengiil's Story Says About What the College Pathway Can Really Do

 Ayana arrived at Alabama A&M and competed for the women's tennis team for four years.
 She also pursued a degree in Electrical Engineering, one of the most technically demanding undergraduate programmes available anywhere in the American university system.

-The combination of Division I athletics and an Electrical Engineering degree is not a light load.
+The combination of Division I athletics and Electrical Engineering is not a light load.
 It requires the kind of time management, discipline, and commitment to both sides of the student-athlete identity that most people would struggle to sustain across one semester, let alone four years.
 Ayana had been building those qualities since she was a teenager sharing a room with five other athletes in the Fijian heat.
 By the time she arrived in Huntsville, the habits were already formed.

 She also represented Pacific Oceania at the Junior Fed Cup qualifiers in Australia before heading to the United States, competing alongside players from Fiji and the Northern Mariana Islands in a team that reflected the breadth and ambition of Pacific tennis at the junior level.
 Her mother Ernestine Rengiil served as a long-standing board member of the Oceania Tennis Federation, a detail that places Ayana's love of the sport in the context of a family deeply invested in growing tennis across the Pacific.